menard-codes/menard-codes/README.md

 - 📫 How to reach me **menardmaranan.codes@gmail.com**

-- 📄 My resume is here [https://drive.google.com/file/d/1XCvl91bSCUgWdAi3oaOmLAwIZ_NNysEl/view?usp=sharing](https://drive.google.com/file/d/1XCvl91bSCUgWdAi3oaOmLAwIZ_NNysEl/view?usp=sharing)
+- 📄 My Linked In is here [Menard Maranan - Linked In Profile](https://www.linkedin.com/in/menard-maranan/)

 - ⚡ Fun fact **I'm taking a Business Degree, with major in Marketing.
 So besides my technical knowledge, I also have a Business Background**